-Game development steps start to finish; layout everything needed to create JavaScript games.
-Using the three pillars of Object Oriented Programing, (Encapsulation, Inheritance, & Polymorphism) to keep our code clean and easy to maintain.
+Game development steps start to finish; layout of everything needed to create JavaScript games.
+Using the three pillars of Object Oriented Programming, (Encapsulation, Inheritance, & Polymorphism) to keep our code clean and easy to maintain.
 Why use JavaScript for game programming: #1 answer is, it will run on any device that supports a modern browser.
 Source control is in scope for this article, but not the focus.
-Supporting links will be include to the supporting game posts,
+Supporting links will be included for the supporting game posts,

-Click the links below to learn the how to install the required tools: (at the moment, I only have a windows box.
+Click the links below to learn how to install the required tools: (at the moment, I only have a Windows box.
 If you have a Mac or Unix, would you be nice enough to share the steps?)

 Integrated Development Environment (IDE)